ZhenyingZhu/StudyNotes/SystemDesign.md

 - The mapper and reducer don't care about the input source or output target, so it can handle moving data between machines
 - Hadoop parallelization is based on partitioning
 - Map task/Reduce task: including mapper/reducer callbacks, but also do other things
-- Map task side, each file block is a partition and can be proceeded by one map task. each input is 100 MB
+- Map task side, each file block is a partition and can be proceeded by one map task. each input is 100 MB **[KEY]**
-- putting the computation near the data: scheduler lets mapper run on the machine stores a replica of the input file
+- putting the computation near the data: scheduler lets mapper run on the machine stores a replica of the input file **[KEY]**
 - MapReduce framwork 1. copies the mapper code to the machine, 2. run the map task to read the input, 3. passing one record to the mapper callback each time
-- Reduce task side, job author decides number of reduce tasks to have
+- Reduce task side, job author decides number of reduce tasks to have **[KEY]**
 - framework hashes the key and send the same key to same reduce task
 - shuffle: reduce task sorts map task output based on reducer partition and writes to map task's local disk.
 When a mapper finishes the work, the scheduler notifies the reducer to fetch the output
 - Reduce task merge sorts the map tasks' output files, then let the reducer iterates and processes each record.
 It can generates multiple records per input key-value pair, and writes to HDFS on the reduce task machine